 To go one step further, Filter the data to limit the pivot table results by another category.
 For example, in the drop-down menu, you can click the Filters Add button, select Years of school, then under Filter by values select Clear, then check 20 to display only readers who listed 20 or more years.

 Deciding how to add Values in the Pivot table editor can be challenging, because there are multiple options to summarize the data, as shown in Figure 3.34.
 Google Sheets will offer its automated guess based on the context, but you may need to manually select the best option to represent your data as desired.
 Three of the most common options to summarize values are:

 - SUM: the total value of numeric responses (What is the total years of schooling for readers?)

 - COUNT: frequency of numeric responses (How many readers listed 20 years of schooling?)

 - COUNTA: frequency of text responses (How many readers listed occupation as “educator”)

-Although Google Sheets pivot tables show raw numbers by default, you also can choose to display them as percentages of the row, of the column, or of the grand total.
+Although Google Sheets pivot tables display raw numbers by default, under the Show as drop-down menu you can choose to display them as percentages of the row, of the column, or of the grand total.